Public Health Sudbury & Districts is currently actively engaged on the following social media platforms:

-Although posts are welcome on our social media accounts at any time, Public Health Sudbury & Districts will monitor and update its social media accounts during regular business hours between 8:30 a.m. and 4:30 p.m.
+Although comments and replies are welcome on our social media accounts at any time, Public Health Sudbury & Districts will monitor and update its social media accounts during regular business hours between 8:30 a.m. and 4:30 p.m.
 Eastern Time, Monday to Friday.
 Any monitoring or updating outside of these hours is likely due to an emergency or special circumstance.

 Things to consider

 - Comments that do not follow our Posting Guidelines may be removed, and users that ignore these guidelines may be sanctioned further (for example, being banned or blocked from posting content).

 - For any matter that is confidential or too complicated for posting on social media, please contact us via one of the additional contact methods provided on our website.

-- The servers of social media network providers are managed by third Our social media accounts may be subject to downtime that is out of our control.
+- The servers of social media network providers are managed by third parties.
+Our social media accounts may be subject to downtime that is out of our control.
 Public Health Sudbury & Districts accepts no responsibility for platforms becoming unresponsive or unavailable.

 - We will try our best to help you, but we cannot guarantee that we will fully understand your question or that we will be able to answer it.
 By contacting us through a social media site, you acknowledge that any response we provide to you through the same site: